 On this page

 All borrowers must present a valid library card (University I.D. or external borrower card) to borrow materials.
-Library cards are not transferable and will be honoured only when presented by the legitimate card holder, with the exception of the authorized designated borrowers.
+Library cards are not transferable and will be honoured only when presented by the legitimate cardholder, with the exception of the authorized designated borrowers.
+Photos of documents or IDs cannot be used as a valid form of ID when borrowing materials or using library services.

 University ID: Library cards for students, alumni, faculty, and staff

-SFU students (undergraduates and graduates), alumni, faculty and staff (full-time, part-time and contract employees) are eligible to get a University ID through the Registrar's Office, Burnaby Campus; the Information and Registration Desk, Harbour Centre Vancouver Campus; or at the Surrey Registrar and Information Services Desk, Surrey Campus.
+SFU students (undergraduates and graduates), alumni, faculty and staff (full-time, part-time and contracted service workers) are eligible to get a University ID through the Registrar's Office, Burnaby Campus; the Information and Registration Desk, Harbour Centre Vancouver Campus; or at the Surrey Registrar and Information Services Desk, Surrey Campus.
 Any of these user groups, if they do not have a University ID, can also get a library card at any of the SFU Library Campus Locations.
-Please contact firstname.lastname@example.org if you have any questions.
+Please contact email@example.com if you have any questions.

 Spouses or partners of faculty/staff, as well as related positions*, and graduate students are eligible for a non-paying external borrower card; obtainable from the Circulation/Loans desk at any SFU Library branch.
 See the External Borrower privileges page for more information.